dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ObjectDetection-Onnx/README.md

                 .Append(_mlContext.Transforms.ApplyOnnxModel(modelFile: onnxModelFilePath, outputColumnNames: new[] { TinyYoloModelSettings.ModelOutput }, inputColumnNames: new[] { TinyYoloModelSettings.ModelInput }));
 ```

-You also need to inspect the neural network to get the **names** of the **input** and **output** nodes, which are used later when we defining the estimation pipeline.
+You also need to inspect the neural network to get the **names** of the **input** and **output** nodes, which are used later when we define the estimation pipeline.
 To do this, you can use tools like [Netron](https://github.com/lutzroeder/netron), a GUI visualizer for neural networks, deep learning, and machine learning models.

 Below is an example of what we'd see upon opening this sample's Tiny YOLOv2 model with Netron: